chivandikwa/gatsby-casper/src/content/api-design-guidelines.md

           $ref: "#/components/responses/InternalServerError"
 ```

+## API consumer manual

+✅ **DO** consider creating a user manual to complete the API to be shared with all stake holder.

+> This does not have to be the classic manual as a document like a `PDF`, but would be much better as a living resource like a Postman collection that can be complete with extensive documentation and use case specific examples that can easily be run on demand.

 ## Spectral

 [Spectral](https://meta.stoplight.io/docs/spectral/674b27b261c3c-overview) is an open-source tool designed to enforce API design best practices and ensure API specifications (such as Open API or Swagger) adhere to specific rules and guidelines.
 It acts as a linter, which means it checks API definitions against a set of pre-defined rules or custom rules to identify potential issues or deviations from best practices.

 The primary purpose of Spectral is to improve the quality and consistency of API specifications by providing automated checks on various aspects of the API design.
 This includes checking for naming conventions, validation of data types and formats, ensuring required fields are present, and detecting other common mistakes or discrepancies.

-See [here]() a recommended configuration that encompasses all the design guidelines discussed in this document.
+See [here](https://raw.githubusercontent.com/chivandikwa/gatsby-casper/master/src/content/res/.spectral.yml) a recommended configuration that encompasses all the design guidelines discussed in this document.